ASIC Design Flow

 A typical design flow follows a structure shown below and can be broken down into multiple steps.
 Some of these phases happen in parallel and some sequentially.
-We'll take a look at how a typical project design cycle looks like in today's industry.
+We'll take a look at how a typical project design cycle looks like in the industry today.

 A customer of a semiconductor firm is typically some other company who plans to use the chip in their systems or end products.
 So, requirements of the customer also play an important role in deciding how the chip should be designed.
 Naturally, the first step would be to collect the requirements, estimate the market value of the end product, and evaluate the number of resources required to do the project.